telerik/ajax-docs/knowledge-base/grid-disable-a-particular-cell-or-row-in-batch-editing.md

 ---
 title: How to Disable Particular Cell or Particular Row in RadGrid BatchEditing
-description: How to Disable a Specific Cell or Row in RadGrid BatchEditing
+description: How to Disable a Specific Cell or Row in RadGrid BatchEditing.
 type: how-to
 page_title: Disabling Specific Cell of Specific Row in RadGrid BatchEditing
 slug: grid-disable-a-particular-cell-or-row-in-batch-editing